-I’m an Assistant Professor of Health Economics at the London School of Economics in the Department of Health Policy.
+I’m Assistant Professor of Health Economics in the Department of Health Policy at the London School of Economics.
 I am also an Honorary Lecturer in the Department of Infectious Disease Epidemiology at Imperial College London.

 Thomas R., Cirera L., Brew J., Saute F., Sicuri E. The short-term impact of a malaria elimination initiative in Southern Mozambique: Application of the synthetic control method to routine surveillance data – forthcoming in Health Economics

 Thomas R., Probert W., Sauter R., et al. Cost and cost-effectiveness of a universal HIV testing and treatment intervention in Zambia and South Africa: Evidence and projections from the HPTN 071(PopART) Trial – The Lancet Global Health.
 2021 Volume 9, Issue 5, e668-e680.